Is Hiring a Cleaning Person or Service Worth It?

 Tips for Saving Money on Cleaning Services

-There are a few things you can do to potentially reduce the cost of a maid or cleaning service:
+There are a few things you can do to potentially reduce the cost of a cleaning person or service:

 • Shop around.
-Interview more than one maid or get estimates from multiple cleaning services.
+It’s a good idea to interview more than one house cleaner or get estimates from multiple cleaning services.

 • Make the terms clear.
-Clarify exactly what tasks need to be done, so you won’t get charged for any unexpected add-ons.
+You’ll want to clarify exactly what tasks need to be done, so you won’t get charged for any unexpected add-ons.

 • Consider a trial run.
-It can be a good idea to try out a maid or cleaning service for a month or so before committing to a long-term agreement.
+It can be a good idea to try out a house cleaner or cleaning service for a month or so before committing to a long-term agreement.

 • Inquire about fees.
-Ask to make sure there aren’t any hidden fees.
+It’s a good idea to ask about any potential extra fees so you don’t hit with any surprises.
 Some cleaning services may tack on a processing fee if you pay with a credit card vs. direct deposit.

 • Look for promotional deals.
-Cleaning services will occasionally run specials — package deals and referral bonuses.
+Cleaning services will occasionally run specials.
+They may also offer package deals and referral bonuses.

 • Tidy up before they come.
 Keeping your house orderly in between appointments allows the hired cleaner to perform more efficiently.